 Try to make Maghrib and leave as soon as you can as it does get very dark on signal hill and the traffic gets crazy as everyone is trying to leave at the same time.
 Or an alternative would be to try and leave as soon as the sun has set.

-The roads here are narrow and it does get congested especially when other cars are trying to drive up while you are trying to drive down as two cars cannot fit on the road at the same time due to the parked cars along the side.
+The roads here are narrow and it does get congested especially when other cars are trying to drive up while you are trying to drive down as two cars cannot fit on the road at the same time due to the cars parked on the side.

 To avoid this chaos I would suggest when you arrive try and park away from the parking lot right at the top.
 You rather park facing your car in the direction that you will be leaving and then take a walk up to the viewing point.
 This will make it so much easier for you when it is time to leave.
 And the views as you walk up are a sight to behold.